Health Unit Coordinator

 Cincinnati State Technical and Community College

 Cincinnati State Technical and Community College’s online health unit coordinator certificate prepares students with marketable skills for entry-level work as medical clerical workers.
 This certificate can be completed in just two semesters of part-time study.
 In total, students must earn a minimum of ten credits in three classes and one lab.
-The majority of this program is offered online; however, students must complete an on-site unpaid clinical observation in their final semester.
+Most of this program is offered online; however, students must complete an on-site unpaid clinical observation in their final semester.
 This observation can be completed at a site near the students.

 The required classes for this program are medical terminology, orientation to health records, and health unit coordinator training.
 The medical terminology course is comprehensive and can be too rigorous for some students.
 Students who need more flexibility can take two slower-paced medical terminology courses instead.